daizoru/node-evolve/README.md

 node-evolve
 ===========

-A library for evolving Javascript functions - BETA
+A library for evolving programs - BETA

 ## Summary

-Evolve is a library designed to explore parameters, algorithms and solutions automatically, by introducing random changes in a program, constrained by a set of rules.
+Evolve is a library designed to explore parameters, algorithms and solutions automatically, by introducing random changes in a program.

-It works by mutating JavaScript ASTs, using random mutations over trees and nodes, and a set of rules to constrain mutations to specific patterns and parts of your code.
+It works by mutating JavaScript ASTs, using random mutations over trees and nodes, constrained by a set of rules, to restrict mutations to specific mutations and parts of your code.

-That said, please don't use it mindlessly! there is absolutely no guarantee that your program will still work after mutation, therefore your really should use a higher-level genetic algorithm library on top of it, to have a true selection and evolution mecanism.
+Since there is absolutely no guarantee that your program will still work, or even "evaluate" after mutation, you should use a higher-level library to manage individuals, population, fitness and selection.

 ## Examples